UNIVERSE-DAO/UNIVERSE/CONTRIBUTING.md

-# 🤝 CONTRIBUTING to UNIVERSE
+- 🤝 CONTRIBUTING to UNIVERSE (currently under construction)

 > **Join the Infinite Game — not just to build code, but to co-create a paradigm shift.**